Pontiac (automobile): 1926–1942

 The Oakland Motor Car Company was founded in 1907 in Pontiac, Michigan, by Edward Murphy, a manufacturer of horse-drawn carriages.
 The following year, another former buggy company executive, William C. Durant, founded General Motors in Flint, Michigan, as a holding company for the Buick Motor Company.
 GM soon bought other automakers, including Oldsmobile and Cadillac.
 In 1909, Oakland became part of GM.
 The first model made its debut as the Oakland Four from 1909 until it was replaced by the Oakland Six in 1916.
 In 1926 the Pontiac Series 6-27 was introduced as a junior brand to Oakland, which featured a six-cylinder engine.
-The Pontiac was more popular than the senior brand and became its own GM division when Oakland was canceled in 1931.
+Within months of its introduction, Pontiac was outselling Oakland, and became its own GM division when Oakland was canceled in 1931.

 It was named after the famous Odawa chief, who had also given his name to the city of Pontiac, Michigan, where the car was produced.
-Within months of its introduction, Pontiac was outselling Oakland.
 Body styles offered included a sedan with both two and four doors, Landau Coupe, with the Sport Phaeton, Sport Landau Sedan, Sport Cabriolet, and Sport Roadster.
-As a result of Pontiac's rising sales, versus Oakland's declining sales, Pontiac became the only companion marque to survive its parent, with Oakland ceasing production in 1932.

 Pontiacs were also manufactured from knock-down kits at GM's Japanese factory at Osaka Assembly in Osaka, Japan, from 1927 until 1941.

-Pontiac produced cars offering 40 hp, 186.7 CID (3.25x3.75 in, 82.5x95mm) L-head straight-six cylinder engines in the Pontiac Series 6-27 of 1927; its stroke was the shortest of any American car in the industry at the time.
+Pontiac produced cars offering 40 hp, 186.7 CID (3.25×3.75 in, 82.5×95mm) L-head straight-six cylinder engines in the Pontiac Series 6-27 of 1927; its stroke was the shortest of any American car in the industry at the time.
 The Series 6-27 sold 39,000 units within six months of its appearance at the 1926 New York Auto Salon, hitting 76,742 in 12 months.
 The next year, 1928, it became the top-selling six-cylinder car in the U.S., as well as ranking seventh in overall sales.
 When the Wall Street Crash of 1929 occurred in September, both Pontiac and Oakland sales dropped dramatically and because Oakland was the more expensive, GM leadership decided that Pontiac should remain.

 1932 was the first year for the Pontiac Series 302 V8.
 The 1932 V8 had an oversquare bore and stroke of 3.4375 in x 3.375 in displacing 251 cuin with a compression ratio of 5.2:1.
 Horsepower was rated at 85 hp @3200 RPM using three main bearings, solid valve lifters and a Marvel one-barrel carburetor.
 Unusually, Pontiac switched to the straight-eight for 1933 until it was replaced in 1954.